Low-Maintenance LVT: How To Keep It CleanDecember 03, 2020

-It’s no surprise why you opted to have LVT flooring in your home.
+It’s no surprise why you opted to have Luxury Vinyl Flooring in your home.
 From it’s versatile appearance to its cost effectiveness to its durability, luxury vinyl tile is truly a superior flooring option.
 One of it’s biggest benefits is that it won’t cost you an arm and a leg to keep your floors looking as good as the first day they were installed!

 LVT is able to provide homeowners with the wood-look but without the headache and price tag that often comes with wood floors.
 This flooring option is made by compressing multiple layers of vinyl backing, photographic film, emboss, and protective coating.
 As a result, you’re left with a strong, resilient, and durable plank that is able to withstand more than its fair share of wear and tear.
 Because of its composition, the luxury vinyl tile benefits are endless.
 You get a durable floor that will keep its beautiful appearance with simple cleanings and easy maintenance.